daneden/daneden.me/styleguide/index.md

 * * *

 ## Heading Level Two
 Secondary headings are set in Mercury, and tertiary headings are set in Whitney.
-[Hyperlinks](/styleguide) are underlined and colored red when hovered.
+[Hyperlinks](/styleguide) are underlined and colored blue when hovered.

 - Bulleted lists look like this.
 - Multi-leveled bulleted lists look like this: